Melanie Connell PT, MPT, MTC, CHC

 For a free consult, please contact Remedy Physical Therapy

-I am Melanie Connell, Physical Therapist, Manual Therapist, Certified Health Coach, and Food Coach.
+I am Melanie Connell, Physical Therapist, Manual Therapist, and Certified Health Coach.
 I am a believer in Jesus, a wife, mother of two boys, an introvert, helper, encourager, educator, messy cook, and I am not afraid to try new things.
 I love to read, exercise, learn, teach, and explore.
-I am passionate about helping others see that everything is connected.
+I am passionate about helping others connect to their body.